YamperAF/Balacord-Playing-Cards/README.md

 2 of Clubs: Stupid

-Ace of Diamonds:
+Ace of Diamonds: Astryder

-King of Diamonds:
+King of Diamonds: Fancy M

-Queen of Diamonds:
+Queen of Diamonds: Jecka

-Jack of Diamonds:
+Jack of Diamonds: Joke

-10 of Diamonds:
+10 of Diamonds: Salsa

-9 of Diamonds:
+9 of Diamonds: Egg

-8 of Diamonds:
+8 of Diamonds: Erddad

-7 of Diamonds:
+7 of Diamonds: Aure

-6 of Diamonds:
+6 of Diamonds: Wuwek

-5 of Diamonds:
+5 of Diamonds: Metherul

-4 of Diamonds:
+4 of Diamonds: Ducker

-3 of Diamonds:
+3 of Diamonds: Modlich

-2 of Diamonds:
+2 of Diamonds: HaxTheCharizard

 Ace of Spades: